berlininsomniac/StringEmojiExtension_swift/README.md

 Originally developed for the Wavy app (https://wavy-app.com) to increase the font size for messages that contained only emojis.

-The category allows for single-method checking wether the string contains only emojis, offers ways to find the ranges within an NSString that consist solely of emojis and allows to strip emojis from a string.
+The category allows for single-method checking whether the string contains only emojis, offers ways to find the ranges within an NSString that consist solely of emojis and allows to strip emojis from a string.

 Used this list when creating it: http://www.unicode.org/Public/emoji/1.0//emoji-data.txt